TheRadLion/ProjectPlan/ProjectPlan.md

 7. **Vue.js**

     * Used to break the project into components, also used for it's two-way binding.
+Helps make the code easier tp navigate and understand.

 8. **Vue Router**